-Dong Chinese logo
+The story behind Dong Chinese

 Dong Chinese has been under development for a while now, so I thought I would tell the story behind how and why I started building it.